tarwn/lessthandot-hugo/blogs/content/posts/2009-10-12-interview-with-rod-colledge-about-the-bo.md

 **What level of competence should a reader have before reading this book?
 Is this book good for accidental DBAs?**

-It's interesting that you ask about the “accidental DBA”.
+It's interesting that you ask about the "accidental DBA".
 I recently blogged [The Great DBA Schism][3] in which I noted that these types of DBAs are becoming much more common.
 My book is perfect for these DBAs as they're typically bright people with experience in other areas who want to quickly learn DBA best practices without having to wade through lots of text.

 A lot of books patronize their readers and drag them through painful reproductions of simple tasks.
 Worse still, these books often reproduce information that is easily accessible from other free sources, for example, Books Online.
 As a result, the page count blows out, and most of the book goes unread.

 With my book, I've avoided reproducing such information and spent more time on explaining why things are important, and where appropriate, directed the reader to the appropriate resource for more information should they need it.
 The end result is a concise book, and one that concentrates on best practices.

-I've had great feedback from both experienced and new DBAs, and although the book has “SQL Server 2008” in its title, its major themes are applicable to earlier versions as well.
+I've had great feedback from both experienced and new DBAs, and although the book has "SQL Server 2008" in its title, its major themes are applicable to earlier versions as well.

 **What are some of the pitfalls that catch DBAs over and over again?**